caveofjulian/CaveOfJulian.Corona/README.md

-# Roni.Corona
+# Corona.Api

-Roni.Corona is split into two parts: data ingestion (web scraping) and an ASP Web Api.
+Corona.Api is split into two parts: data ingestion (web scraping) and an ASP Web Api.

 The data ingestion project is responsible for scraping the new data about corona from [a Github repository.](https://github.com/CSSEGISandData/COVID-19/)